igor-oliveirasilvestre/Roll_Pitch/readme.md

 ## How to compile and run the code

-I'll start this sections by briefly stating the software used during development:
+I'll start this section by briefly stating the software used during development:
-- Visual Studio Code
+- Visual Studio Code: Version 1.85.1
-- g++ Version
+- g++ Compiler: Version 13.2.0, installed separately.

-I wrote and compiled using VS Code, but given that the user has a C++ compiler, like g++, the program can be compiled by opening a terminal on the same folder as the "main.cpp" archive and give the terminal the following prompt:
+I wrote and compiled using VS Code, but given that the user has a C++ compiler, like g++, the program can be compiled by opening a terminal on the same folder as the "main.cpp" and "attitude_exam.log" files and giving the terminal the following prompt:
 ```
 g++ -o main.exe main.cpp
 ```